 Making it’s Australian premiere, ‘Never The Sinner’ is the latest offering from New Farm’s Nash Theatre and will run 9-30 May.

-Directed by Dan Lane who was responsible for Nash Theatre’s award winning production of The Laramie Project which told the story of Matthew Shepard’s final days.
+Director Dan Lane was previously responsible for Nash Theatre’s award winning production of The Laramie Project which told the story of Matthew Shepard’s final days.

 Nash Theatre’s Never The Sinner will play 9-30 May at The Brunswick Room (Merthyr Rd Uniting Church), 53 Merthy Rd, New Farm.
 Tickets are available now via www.trybooking.com/120137 or call 3379 4775.